Skip to main content

 • /api/info/: View request information

-• /admin/: Access the Django admin site
+• /admin/: Access the Django admin interface

 Frequently Asked Questions

-Q: Why must I use port 9000?
+Q: Why must port 9000 be used?

-A: The CloudBase HTTP cloud function requires the application to listen on port 9000, which is the standard configuration of the platform.
+A: CloudBase HTTP cloud functions require the application to listen on port 9000, which is the standard configuration of the platform.

-Q: How do I handle static files?
+Q: How to handle static files?

 A: Configure STATIC_ROOT in settings.py and run the collectstatic command in scf_bootstrap.

-Q: How do I set up the database?
+Q: How to configure the database?

 A: For production environments, it is recommended to use CloudBase database or other cloud database services rather than SQLite.

-Q: How do I view application logs?
+Q: How to view application logs?

-A: On the CloudBase console's cloud function page, click the function name to go to the details page and view the running logs.
+A: On the Cloud Functions page of the CloudBase console, click the function name to go to the details page and view the runtime logs.

 Q: How to manage Django's SECRET_KEY?